Knap Hill: Benjamin and Maud Cunnington, 1908–1909

-The discovery of a second enclosure, to the northeast of the original target of their excavation, complicated the Cunningtons' work.
+The discovery of a second enclosure, to the north-east of the original target of their excavation, complicated the Cunningtons' work.
 To distinguish it from the "Old Camp", the new enclosure was labelled the "Plateau Enclosure" in Maud Cunnington's published paper.
-It was clear to Cunnington that the plateau enclosure was much more recent than the old enclosure, since the plateau enclosure's southwestern ditch was dug through the old enclosure's ditch, which had silted up almost completely by that time.
+It was clear to Cunnington that the plateau enclosure was much more recent than the old enclosure, since the plateau enclosure's south-western ditch was dug through the old enclosure's ditch, which had silted up almost completely by that time.
 Cunnington considered the plateau enclosure to have been constructed no earlier than the early Iron Age.
 The ditch and low rampart that surrounded the enclosure were mostly undetectable on the surface; the Cunningtons cut sections around the perimeter at intervals to confirm their path.

-A gap was also found in the plateau enclosure ditch at the southwestern edge, where it overlapped with the old enclosure, but Cunnington could not tell what the gap was for—an entrance was implausible as the bank was very steep at that point.
-The pottery found in the plateau ditch and bank was of much better quality than the coarse Neolithic pottery associated with the old enclosure: it included bead-rim pottery which Cunnington dated to just before, or during the early years of, the Roman occupation.
+A gap was also found in the plateau enclosure ditch at the south-western edge, where it overlapped with the old enclosure, but Cunnington could not tell what the gap was for—an entrance was implausible as the bank was very steep at that point.
+The pottery found in the plateau ditch and bank was of much better quality than the coarse Neolithic pottery associated with the old enclosure: it included bead-rim pottery which Cunnington dated to just before or during the early years of the Roman occupation.

-Within the plateau enclosure was a long bank, running from southwest to northeast, with a circular mound at the northeastern end.
+Within the plateau enclosure was a long bank, running from south-west to north-east, with a circular mound at the north-eastern end.
 The Cunningtons found pottery sherds in the long bank that Maud Cunnington dated to Roman times.
 They also found in the centre of the bank that two pits lay beneath it, each marked P. on the plan.
 These had been dug from the ground level before the bank was raised, and were both circular, about 2 ft deep, and 3.5 to 4 ft in diameter.
 These contained flint flakes, coarse pottery and some animal bones, and Cunnington concluded that they were contemporary with the old enclosure and that it was a coincidence the long bank was raised over them.

 A 6th-century Anglo-Saxon iron sword was found towards the edge of the long mound (at G on the plan).
 A round fire hole was found under the circular mound, containing wood ash and pottery, some of which Cunnington identified as Roman.
-Another fireplace was found to the southeast of the long mound, in a rectangular area of raised earth (which Cunnington referred to as the dais); this fireplace was T-shaped, and contained the lower stone of a quern, damaged by heat, four iron nails, and several fragments of pottery.
+Another fireplace was found to the south-east of the long mound, in a rectangular area of raised earth (which Cunnington referred to as the dais); this fireplace was T-shaped, and contained the lower stone of a quern, damaged by heat, four iron nails, and several fragments of pottery.
 Cunnington suggested that the fireplace must have been unusable once the quern was in it, and that this, along with the presence of the sword and the evidence of intense heat, implied a violent end to the occupation of the enclosure.